 “Just trying to eat clean”

 This comes down to proper stimulus recovery adaptation.
-When you’re in the gym you are only creating a stimulus for muscle growth, fat loss or strength.
+When you’re in the gym you are only creating a stimulus for muscle growth, endurance, or strength.
 It’s how well you recover from that exercise bout that determines how well you are going to gain those attributes.

 Training hard is the fun part, everybody loves to train.
-Eating right is the harder part but it is what is ultimately going to determine your results.
+Eating right is the harder part, but it is what is ultimately going to determine your results.
+Nobody ever out-trained a bad diet, it has an undefeated record.

 #4.
 “Pin Balling” Your Training Programs